-Basic Compass: Learn the basics to using a map and compass by playing some games.
-Orienteering: Put your map and compass skills to the test and try out an orienteering route.
+Basic Compass Learn how to use a basic compass to navigate, understand directions, and orient yourself in the wilderness using simple tools and techniques.
+Cooking Methods Learn various cooking methods and use them to cook your lunch or dinner.
+You must request the meal you would like when you select your activity.
+Counts as one time slot plus a mealtime. • Pizza Pie Irons • Hot Dog Roast • Foil Dinner Chicken Pot Pie Orienteering Put your map and compass skills to the test and try out an orienteering route.
 Must have some previous map and compass experience, you will be walking around a lot.
-Knots and Lashing: Learn how to tie knots and lash, if there's time even try building shelters with your new skills.
-Knife Safety: Learn Knife safety, how to use a pocketknife and how to whittle.
+Knots and Lashing Learn how to tie knots and lash, if there's time, even try building shelters with your new skills.
+Knife Safety Learn Knife safety, how to use a pocketknife and how to whittle.
 Younger girls will learn with cardboard knives and plastic knives and soap.
-Shelter Building: Spend the session building a shelter that you can fit under during a rainstorm; girls will be tested with a Nalgene sized water bottle.
-Fire Building: Leave No Trace: Learn how to safely build and light a fire.
-Learn about the 7 Leave no Trace Principles with a variety of hands-on activities and games.
+Shelter Building Spend the session building a shelter that you can fit under during a rainstorm; girls will be tested with a Nalgene sized water bottle.

-Cooking Methods: Learn various cooking methods and use them to cook your lunch or dinner.
-You must request the meal you would like when you select your activity.
-Counts as one time slot plus a mealtime.

-Pizza Pie Irons

-Hot dog roast

-Foil Dinner

-Walking Tacos

-Troop Camp Training: For troops staying in tent units only.
+NEW!
+Survival 101 Learn essential survival skills with the Rule of 3, covering what to do when lost, how to find shelter, water, and food, and how to stay safe in the wild.
+For Daisies, Brownies, and Juniors.
+NEW!
+Survival 102 Build on basic survival skills by mastering advanced techniques like water filtration, creating debris shelters, fire-starting methods, and more.
+For Juniors and up, 2 activity slots.
+Fire Building Learn the essentials of fire building, from selecting the right materials to learning various methods to create a sustainable flame.
+Leave No Trace Learn about the 7 Leave no Trace Principles with a variety of hands-on activities and games.
+NEW!
+Trail Trekkers Hit the trails to explore hiking safety, trail etiquette, and wilderness skills while enjoying the beauty of the outdoors.
+Troop Camp Training For troops staying in tent units only.
 Receive training to be able to rent council tents for your own camp out.
 Each leader that is present for the full training session will receive certification.
 You must complete Overnight and Trip Planning and Lodge Camp Training prior to this program (both available as home study manuals at gswo.org).
 With your troop learn how to set up camp, useful camping knots, knife safety, fire building, cook lunch or dinner over a campfire, and cookout cleanup skills.
 Counts as three time slots and a meal.
+NEW!
+Wild Edibles Discover wild edibles by learning to identify plants, fruits, and herbs from nature, with a focus on education rather than consumption.
+For Cadettes and up.